 What property and construction apprenticeships are available?

-Apprenticeships are widely available in the property and construction sector.
-As with all types of apprenticeship, they are offered at four different levels:
+Apprenticeships are widely available in construction.
+As with all types of apprenticeship, they're offered at four different levels:

-- Advanced - Level 3, equivalent to A-level.
+- Advanced - Level 3, equivalent to A-leve

-- Degree - Levels 6 and 7, equivalent to a Bachelors degree.
+- Degree - Levels 6 and 7, equivalent to a Bachelors and Masters respectively.

 Construction apprenticeships can be found in traditional trades such as: